secnate/Swift-Programming-Projects/README.md

 - [Coin Collection App](https://github.com/secnate/SwiftProjects/tree/main/CoinCollection)

 This was my his first major iOS programming project.
-Nathan have been collecting circulating commemorative quaters for years since has was first exposed to U.S.’s “50 State Quarters Program,” and found it extremely frustrating to not have a mobile record of my collection.
-Thus, he created this app so that he and other collectors could carry and maintain a portable record of their collection.
+Nathan have been collecting circulating commemorative quaters for years since has was first exposed to U.S.’s “50 State Quarters Program” and found it extremely frustrating to not have a mobile record of his collection.
+Thus, he created this app as an exercise and so that he and other collectors could carry and maintain a portable record of their collection.
 It could be especially useful if a collector unexpectedly sees a coin he wants and wants to check if he already has such one like it.
 One useful capability is the ability to sort the coins in a collection by categories [ex: coins having the same year, of the same country, and etc.].

 - [Note Taker](https://github.com/secnate/SwiftProjects/tree/main/Note%20Taker)